Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength: Abstract

 \section{Abstract}

-We characterize the spectroscopic and coherence properties of the 1451.37 nm excited-state zero-phonon line (ZPL) between the \textsuperscript{3}F\textsubscript{4} and the \textsuperscript{3}H\textsubscript{4} manifolds of a thulium-doped yttrium aluminum perovskite (Tm$^{3+}$:YAlO$_3$) crystal at temperatures around 1.5 K. We measure the absorption spectrum between the\textsuperscript{3}H\textsubscript{6} - \textsuperscript{3}F\textsubscript{4} and \textsuperscript{3}F\textsubscript{4} - \textsuperscript{3}H\textsubscript{4} manifolds, the inhomogeneous broadening of the \textsuperscript{3}F\textsubscript{4} - \textsuperscript{3}H\textsubscript{4} (excited-state) ZPL, and the lifetimes of the higher-lying and lower-lying excited states.
-We also investigate spectral hole-burning spectra with varying magnetic fields, which provides insight into hyperfine and superhyperfine interactions.
-Using again spectral holes but also optical free induction decays (FIDs), we assess optical coherence times, finding a maximum of 1.1 $\mu s$ when a 2T magnetic field is applied.
+We characterize spectroscopic and coherence properties of the 1451.37 nm excited-state zero-phonon line (ZPL) between the \textsuperscript{3}F\textsubscript{4} and the \textsuperscript{3}H\textsubscript{4} manifolds of a thulium-doped yttrium aluminum perovskite (Tm$^{3+}$:YAlO$_3$) crystal at temperatures around 1.5 K. We measure the absorption spectrum between the\textsuperscript{3}H\textsubscript{6} - \textsuperscript{3}F\textsubscript{4} and \textsuperscript{3}F\textsubscript{4} - \textsuperscript{3}H\textsubscript{4} manifolds, the inhomogeneous broadening of the \textsuperscript{3}F\textsubscript{4} - \textsuperscript{3}H\textsubscript{4} (excited-state) ZPL, and the lifetimes of the higher-lying and lower-lying excited states.
+We also investigate level shifts caused by the quadratic Zeeman interaction as well as spectral hole-burning spectra with varying magnetic fields, providing insights into hyperfine interactions.
+Using again spectral holes but also optical free induction decays (FIDs), we assess optical coherence times, finding a maximum of $ 4.75 \pm 0.07$ $\mu s$ at B=2T and low ion concentration in the \textsuperscript{3}F\textsubscript{4} level.
 Our results---the first to demonstrate coherence of an excited-state transition in a rare-earth crystal---suggest the possibility of exploiting such transitions for quantum technology.